 Bananas are among the most convenient food sources of potassium.
 This mineral is essential for maintaining proper heart function and regulating normal blood pressure.

 Seasoning a high carb food with cinnamon can help lessen its impact on your blood sugar levels.
 Cinnamon slows the rate at which the stomach empties after meals, reducing the rise in blood sugar after eating.

-Dates are rich source of protein, dietary fiber and rich in vitamin B1, B2, B3 and B5 along with vitamin A1 and C.
+Dates are a rich source of protein; dietary fiber; and vitamins B1, B2, B3 and B5 along with vitamins A1 and C.

-Flax seeds are high in fiber content, research suggests the omega-3s in these seeds can help lower cholesterol and reduce the risk of heart disease.
+Flax seeds are high in fiber content; research suggests that the omega-3s in these seeds can help lower cholesterol and reduce the risk of heart disease.

-Modern research later confirmed that ginger reduces nausea and vomiting from multiple causes: morning sickness, postoperative upset, chemotherapy treatments, and motion sickness.
+Modern research has confirmed that ginger reduces nausea and vomiting from multiple causes: morning sickness, postoperative upset, chemotherapy treatments, and motion sickness.

 Hemp contains essential fatty acids and protein.
-Those fatty acids include polyunsaturated fats and omega-3s that helps fight coronary heart diseases, cancer, and even symptoms of depression.
+These fatty acids include polyunsaturated fats and omega-3s that help fight coronary heart diseases, cancer, and even symptoms of depression.

-Jalapeños are filled with capsaicin, a compound found in spicy peppers that’s credited to speed up metabolism and suppress appetite.
+Jalapeños are filled with capsaicin, a compound found in spicy peppers that’s credited to speeding up metabolism and suppressing appetite.